 SiteGround Enables Memcached Acceleration

-The above steps only enable the Memcached acceleration function; how to activate it?
-Activating the Memcached acceleration function requires entering the WordPress website backend to operate.
+The above steps only enable the Memcached acceleration feature.
+How do you activate it?

-Then you can go to the frontend of your website to check the effect; the access speed should show some improvement.
-If you want to know how many database queries your page makes, you can use the following method:
+If you want to know how many times your page queries the database, you can use the following method:

 Display Database Queries, Generation Time, and Memory Usage in WordPress